JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 We compare **TR**, **R2N**, **LM** and **LMTR** from this library.

-We report the following solver statistics in the table: the convergence status of each solver, the number of evaluations of $f$, the number of evaluations of $\nabla f$, the number of proximal operator evaluations, the elapsed time in seconds and the final objective value.
+The table reports the convergence status of each solver, the number of evaluations of $f$, the number of evaluations of $\nabla f$, the number of proximal operator evaluations, the elapsed time in seconds and the final objective value.
 The subproblem solver is **R2**.

 \input{examples/Benchmark.tex}